junwatu/ai-voice-note/blog/README.md

 });
 ```

-When a recorded audio file is uploaded, generally these will happens:
+When a recorded audio file is uploaded, generally these will happen:

-1. The server generates a path for the file based on the current directory and a `uploads` subdirectory.
+1. The server generates a path for the file based on the current directory and an `uploads` subdirectory.
 2. It attempts to transcribe the audio file to text using OpenAI's audio transcription API, using the [`whisper-1`](https://platform.openai.com/docs/models/whisper) model.
 3. If successful, it logs the transcription to the console and creates an object with the file path, transcribed text, and a hard-coded category of **voice note**.
-4. This data then need to be saved to a GridDB database.
+4. This data then needs to be saved to a GridDB database.
 5. The server then sends a JSON response back to the client, indicating success and including the transcription text.
 6. If an error occurs during transcription, it logs the error and sends back a 500 status with an error message.